 Furthermore, it has its 2 own products – Ionic Framework and Ionic Appflow, to use in order to see and manage documentation and resources.

 Additionally, Ionic comes with an e-book about Building Firestone powered Ionic apps.
-It teaches you what Firestone is and helps to make Ionic applications within using different API ́s.
+It teaches you what Firestone is and helps to make Ionic applications using different API ́s.

 Ionics ́ integration – Firebase, then connects the apps into a suite of backend services and analytics.

 The performance it provides is very similar to native applications, as it renders code elements specifically to the native APIs.
-It allows native code to optimize app’s performance.
+It allows native code to optimize the app’s performance.
 In order to build native apps, it is necessary to use native programming languages such as Java for Android, Swift or Objective-C for iOS.
 However, React Native being a hybrid between using native components and web components, has a multitude of benefits, including: